Welcome to Year One

 You may wish to provide a healthy snack for your child to eat at 10:00am playtime.
 Lunch will be at 12:00pm.

-We have PE every Monday and Friday – please ensure that your child attends school on these days in their PE kit.
+This term we have PE every Monday – please ensure that your child attends school on these days in their PE kit.
 On these days children must wear the following PE uniform: white t-shirt and black shorts.
 Black jogging bottoms and jumper for the colder months.

 Reading in Key Stage One: